 In the following years I cycled through the Dutch regions of Achterhoek and Twente.
 The Ardennes and the French Alps followed in the early nineties, after which Marieke and I took the bicycles with us to Switzerland, Italy, and Norway.
 What a superb feeling to climb pass roads!
 In 2000 our first, genuine cycling holiday was a fact: our honeymoon in Slovenia.

 To suffer yet keep on going, to pitch the tent and live life simply: this gives me a sense of freedom and satisfaction.
 It also explains my love for cycling vacations, and for cycling in the mountains in particular.
 And the nice thing is: there is still so much left to see.
-For instance, the Balkan, Rockies and Pamir are still on my wish list.
+For instance, the Balkan, Caucasus, and Pamir are still on my wish list.